A Look at Hockey Foot & Ankle Injuries

 Lace bite is also sometimes called skate bite or tongue bite, and the names for the condition should give you a clue here.
 Most of the time, the problem is that the tongue of the skate is pressing too tightly against the tendon, which can be deeply aggravating as you try to skate around a rink.

-It’s highly recommended that you break in new skates carefully before playing with them at full speed.
+Once the pain recedes, make sure you’re practicing good preventative care and not lacing your skates too tightly.
+It’s also highly recommended that you break in new skates carefully before playing with them at full speed.

 This condition is often called “pump bump” because it’s frequently associated with young women who wear pump shoes.
 But it’s not really about pumps per se—it’s from wearing any overly tight foot gear with a firm, hard back.
-As you can imagine, ice skates absolutely qualify.
+As you can imagine, ice skates absolutely qualify here.

 Bruises and Fractures